 The project website provides the latest information and opportunities for public involvement for the Navy OTC Revitalization project.

 On January 24, 2020, in accordance with the National Environmental Policy Act (NEPA) of 1969, the U.S. Navy published a Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) to analyze the potential environmental effects associated with revitalization of the OTC to support NAVWAR’s current and future operational readiness.
-As of February 24, 2020, the 30-day public scoping period is now closed.
-The Navy will now consider the input received from the public during the scoping period in preparation of the Draft EIS.
+The Navy completed a 30-day public scoping period on February 24, 2020.
+The Navy is using scoping input from the public during preparation of the Draft EIS.
 Additional opportunities for public participation will occur after the publication of the Draft EIS in Summer 2020.

 The Naval Base Point Loma Old Town Campus is home to Naval Information Warfare Systems Command (NAVWAR).
 NAVWAR needs new mission-capable and modern facilities to support its cyber security mission.
 The Navy is considering plans to maximize the value of approximately 70.5 acres of Navy-owned underutilized property at the Old Town Campus to support NAVWAR needs.
 NAVWAR provides $3.2 billion annually to the San Diego regional economy.
 The potential redevelopment would bring additional economic benefits to the region through the construction and operation of new commercial, residential, and transportation facilities.